 - 1. Fulfill the AAFS Basic Requirements for Promotion and any such additional requirements as may be established for its members by a specific forensic science discipline represented in the General Section; and - 2.
 Register and attend a minimum of two (2) annual conferences of the AAFS and two (2) General Section Business Meetings.
-The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted (special consideration may be given for promotion after attendance at one (1) conference if extenuating circumstances have prevented attendance for two (2) years and all other promotion requirements have been met); and - 3.
-Meet three (3) of the following requirements prior to the annual conference at which promotion to Fellow is conferred.
-NOTE: At least one (1) of the contributions must be from category c., d., or e.: - a.
+The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted (special consideration may be given for promotion after attendance at one (1) conference if extenuating circumstances have prevented attendance for two (2) years and all other promotion requirements have been met); and

+3. Meet three (3) of the following requirements prior to the annual conference at which promotion to Fellow is conferred.

+NOTE: At least one (1) of the contributions must be from category c., d., or e.:

+- a.
 Participate as an active member or chair of a committee of the General Section of AAFS.
 One (1) year of committee work equals one (1) contribution.
 The committee chair will submit a list of active members at the end of each year to the section chair that will be retained by the Historical Committee; or - b.
 Serve as the General Section Luncheon speaker; or - c.
 Present a scientific or technical paper or poster accepted for presentation in a scientific session, workshop, breakfast seminar, or luncheon seminar; or - d.
-Author a forensic-related article accepted for publication in the Journal of Forensic Sciences or other peer-reviewed journal; or - e.
+Author a scientific paper that is accepted for publication in the Journal of Forensic Sciences. - NOTE: Letters to the Editor or Book Reviews will not be considered in fulfilling this requirement; or - e.
 Participate as a site evaluator/Commissioner for the Forensic Science Education Programs Accreditation Commission (FEPAC) or as faculty of a Forensic Science Educational Conference (FSEC) on one (1) occasion; and - 4.
 Demonstrate active work in the forensic sciences at the time the promotion application is filed.